This post contains affiliate links that earn commissions from qualifying purchases.

 There are a million ways to approach writing a novel.
-You can write a plot outline.
+You can outline your plot.
 You can create a series of scenes and use note cards to organize them.
-You can use a tried and proven formula from any number of plot writing resources.
-Or, you can create a couple of interesting characters and just start writing.
+You can use a tried and proven formula from any number of plotting resources.
+Or you can create a couple of interesting characters and just start writing.

-In 1999 Chris Baty rounded up 21 friends and together they set sail on a journey like no other.
-With no map and no compass, they each set out to write a novel in just one month (July).
+In 1999 Chris Baty rounded up twenty-one friends and together they embarked on a journey like no other.
+With no map and no compass, they each set out to write a novel in just one month.

-Some of the crew were lost at sea.
+Some of the crew got lost at sea.
 Others survived the voyage and reached dry land with scrappy but completed novels in hand.

 “That [we] were undertalented goofballs who had no business flailing around at the serious endeavor of novel writing was pretty clear.
 We hadn’t taken any creative writing courses in college, or read any how-to books on story or craft.
 And our combined post-elementary-school fiction output would have fit comfortably on a Post-it Note.” — Chris Baty, No Plot?
 No Problem!

-Despite their lack of talent and experience and despite the fact that more than half of the original crew went overboard, Chris Baty and his friends had unlocked one of the secrets of novel writing, and with that treasure in hand, Chris went on to found one of the most beloved and exciting writing events in the world.
+Despite their lack of knowledge and experience, and despite the fact that more than half of the original crew went overboard, Chris Baty and his friends had unlocked one of the secrets of novel writing, and with that treasure in hand, Chris went on to found one of the most beloved and exciting writing events in the world.

 National Novel Writing Month